stevemutuura/bd-boolean-logic-maze-solving-robot/README.md

 ## A Completed Project Will

-Display the cart travelling through the maze, without colliding with any walls.
+Display the cart traveling through the maze, without colliding with any walls.